JunjieHu-creater/JunjieHu-creater.github.io/_pages/about.md

   - /about.html
 ---

 ## This site has moved.
-Please visit the new website at: [website] (https://junjiehu-creater.github.io/junjiehuits/frontend/index.html)
-This site has moved.
-Please visit the new website at: [website] (https://junjiehu-creater.github.io/junjiehuits/frontend/index.html)
+Please visit the new website at: [website](https://junjiehu-creater.github.io/junjiehuits/frontend/index.html)